AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-14-nara-japan.md

 While I was in [Kyoto]({{ site.baseurl }}{% post_url 2019-08-13-kyoto-japan %}), I decided that I wanted to take a day trip to Nara, as I had heard about their famous “Deer Park”.
 Knowing next to nothing about it before going, I hopped on a JR Line train that took me about an hour south of Kyoto.

 Turns out that there aren’t just deer in one spot.
-There are deer absolutely everywhere.
+There are deer absolutely everywhere.<!--more-->

 ![People and deer at a temple gate]({{ "assets/nara-japan/temple-gate.jpeg" | absolute_url }})
 > People and deer milling about near a temple gate